Kaushik-2802/KernelPanic/README.md

 ## Prerequisites

-To build and run NebulaOS, you need:
+To build and run ThorOS, you need:

 - `gcc` / `i686-elf-gcc` cross-compiler
 - `make`